Kolten Wong Player Props: Mariners vs. Astros

 Astros Pitching Rankings

-- The pitching staff for the Astros has a collective 9.3 K/9, the seventh-best in the league.
+- The 9.4 strikeouts per nine innings compiled by the Astros pitching staff ranks sixth in the league.

-- The Astros' 3.62 team ERA ranks second among all MLB pitching staffs.
+- The Astros have the third-ranked team ERA across all MLB pitching staffs (3.67).

+- Astros pitchers combine to give up 101 total home runs at a clip of 1.1 per game (to rank 15th in baseball).

-- The righty's last time out came on Saturday against the Texas Rangers, when he threw four innings, surrendering three earned runs while allowing 10 hits.
+- The right-hander last pitched on Tuesday against the Colorado Rockies, when he threw seven scoreless innings while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.